JulienLeonard/Dots2Art/README.md

-# Dots2Art
+# Dots2art
-GAE app to choose and publish pictures from any device
+GAE application to explore and control autogeneration of pictures